 Emory School of Medicine

 Dr. Kang’s laboratory focuses on phosphor-proteomics based studies to elucidate signaling mechanisms underlying protein kinase-dependent oncogenesis and tumor metastasis; translational and preclinical studies using in vitro cell assays and in vivo mouse models of tumors and metastases to evaluate small molecule protein kinase inhibitors to treat human cancers; and studies to elucidate the role of post-translational modifications of protein kinases in pathogenesis and disease progression of human cancers including leukemia and solid tumors.
-Dr. Kang has extensive publications in major peer-reviewed journals such as Cancer Cell, Journal of Clinical Investigation, MCB, JBC and Blood.
+Dr. Kang has extensive publications in major peer-reviewed journals such as Cancer Cell, Molecular Cell, Journal of Clinical Investigation, MCB, JBC and Blood.

 View publications on PubMed